Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-1-edge-extension-setup.md

 ### Commerce events

-Click on the Edge view/tab that demonstrates the Commerce mixin usage.
+Click on the `Edge` tab that demonstrates the Commerce mixin usage.
 In the `XDM Commerce Example` section there are two buttons:

 - Add to cart
 - Purchase